 The Treasury back office function monitors adherence to the Funding and Liquidity policies on a daily basis.
-Any breaches are referred to the Finance Director in the first instance and then ALCO and the Board.
+Any breaches are referred to the Chief Executive or Deputy Chief Executive & Finance Director in the first instance and then ALCO and the Board.
 The Society also has a Liquidity Contingency Plan in place which sets out steps the Society would take if faced by a liquidity stressed event of varying degrees of seriousness.

-The Society conducts an Individual Liquidity Adequacy Assessment Process (ILAAP) at least annually, which is reviewed by the Prudential Risk Committee and approved by the Board.
+The Society conducts an Individual Liquidity Adequacy Assessment Process (ILAAP) at least annually, which is reviewed by the Risk Committee and approved by the Board.
 The ILAAP identifies all the major liquidity risks faced by the Society and ensures adequate liquidity is maintained.

 The Society expresses its daily liquidity needs as an internal liquidity requirement, which is based on estimated requirements for liquid assets in a severe but plausible stress scenario.
 Additionally, the regulatory Liquidity Coverage Ratio (LCR) expresses the Society's liquidity holdings and requirements using a short-term 30-day stress scenario.
-The Society's LCR at 31 December 2018 was 338% (minimum 100% regulatory requirement).
+The Society's LCR at 31 December 2019 was 301% (minimum 100% regulatory requirement).